MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 -   **Preinstalls.** If a customer buys a device that has your app preinstalled, we don’t count that as an install.
 -   **System-initiated installs.** If Windows installs your app automatically for some reason, we don’t count that as an install.

+> [!NOTE]
+> You can also programmatically retrieve this data by using the [get app installs](../monetize/get-app-installs.md) method in our [analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

 ## Acquisition funnel

 The **Acquisition funnel** shows you how many customers completed each step of the funnel, from viewing the Store page to using the app, along with the conversion rate.
 This data can help you identify areas where you might want to invest more to increase your acquisitions, installs, or usage.

 > [!IMPORTANT]
 > The **Acquisition funnel** shows data only for customers on Windows 10 over the last 90 days.

 The steps in the funnel are: